United Electrical, Radio and Machine Workers of America: Early history

 UE continued to bargain aggressively for its members during the war, winning numerous improvements in contract language and benefits.
-Despite the War Labor Board's policy of freezing wages for the duration of the war, UE leaders devised creative strategies to win WLB approval of pay increases for many of their members.
-And despite the union's support for the no-strike pledge, UE leaders supported militant actions by their members, such as a strike by UE members at a Babcock & Wilcox plant in New Jersey.
-As a result of this aggressive organizing push, UE would claim over 200 locals at the peak of war production in 1944.
+Despite the War Labor Board's policy of freezing wages for the duration of the war, UE leaders devised strategies to win WLB approval of pay increases for many of their members.
+Despite the union's support for the no-strike pledge, UE leaders supported militant actions by their members, such as a strike by UE members at a Babcock & Wilcox plant in New Jersey, resulting in UE claiming over 200 locals at the peak of war production in 1944.

 In late 1945, the three largest unions of the CIO engaged in a national strike to regain economic ground lost by workers during the war, when wages had been frozen but industrial profits had risen significantly.
 The United Auto Workers shut down the auto plants of General Motors; UE struck GE, Westinghouse, and the GM electrical division, and the United Steelworkers stopped work in the basic steel industry.
 The 1946 strikes were successful, but the outcome stiffened the resolve of industrialists to break the power of the CIO through a strategy of divide-and-conquer.
-The brewing Cold War with the Soviet Union would provide the opportunity, and in October 1946 GE's Charles Wilson summarized the political program of big business when he declared that the problems of the United States could be summed up as "Russia abroad, labor at home."
+The brewing Cold War would provide the opportunity, and in October 1946 GE's Charles Wilson declared that the problems of the United States could be summed up as "Russia abroad, labor at home."

 Republican victories in the elections of 1946 had brought a much more conservative Congress to Washington, with a determination to curb labor.
 The Taft-Hartley Act, drafted in large part by lobbyists for the National Association of Manufacturers, General Electric, Inland Steel and other industrialists, represented a major revision of the Wagner Act that significantly weakened labor's ability to organize and effectively negotiate.

 Among its many anti-union provisions was a clause requiring officers of all unions to sign "non-communist affidavits," swearing that they were not members of the Communist Party.
-Leaders of virtually all CIO and AFL unions denounced this new law, and in particular called the non-communist affidavit clause an intolerable government interference in internal union matters and an encroachment on freedom of speech and association.
-Union leaders vowed to boycott the Taft-Hartley labor board and agreed in principle that all would refuse to sign the affidavits.
-But few lived up to that pledge.
+Leaders of virtually all CIO and AFL unions denounced this new law, and in particular called the affidavit clause an intolerable government interference in internal union matters and an encroachment on freedom of speech and association.
+Union leaders vowed to boycott the Taft-Hartley labor board and agreed in principle that all would refuse to sign the affidavits, but few followed through.